Rugby: England win bruising Six Nations encounter over Ireland

 From there Sexton's primary concern appeared to be harassing South African referee Jaco Peyper to complain about anything he could.

-That Murray was replaced by John Cooney after 55 minutes highlights his struggles, with his box kicking radar well off and his delivery from the base slow.
+That Murray was replaced by John Cooney after 55 minutes highlights his struggles, with his box kicking radar well off and his delivery slow from the base.

+England could hardly have been more dominant - their immediate roll on and powerful collisions reminiscent of their World Cup semifinal win over the All Blacks.

 Without the influential Vunipola brothers, Mako and Billy, there were questions whether England could impose their physical strengths they so crave.